The world of SaaS is extremely crowded, so you need a) a competitive edge and b) good marketing.

 Link building is the process of building links to a website.

 In other words, it’s making another website add a link that points to a page on your website.
-That way, you’re showing search engines such as Google that other websites deem yours as a credible resource.

 You will build one-way hyperlinks pointing to your website to: